 The main difference between minoxidil and finasteride is their mechanism of action.
 Finasteride is a drug that stops the conversion of testosterone into dihydrotestosterone.

 Minoxidil, on the other hand, is believed to increase blood flow to the scalp by dilating blood vessels, lengthening the anagen phase of hair growth, or even that it has an anti-androgenic effect like finasteride.

-Initially, these FDA-approved drugs weren’t developed for hair loss.
-Minoxidil (Rogaine) was developed as a treatment for high blood pressure and Finasteride for benign prostatic hyperplasia, a condition in which the prostate glands are enlarged.
+Initially, both of these FDA-approved drugs weren’t developed for hair loss.
+Minoxidil (Rogaine) was developed as a treatment for high blood pressure, and finasteride for benign prostatic hyperplasia, a condition in which the prostate glands are enlarged.

 With the finasteride inhibiting the action of the enzyme, the DHT will not bind to the hair follicles.
 This is how finasteride works and stops hair loss.
 Many studies have shown promising results from the use of this drug.